Border–Gavaskar Trophy: Results summary

-Series held in Australia
+The Border–Gavaskar Trophy (BGT) is one of the premier bilateral trophies in Test cricket.
+Both India and Australia have a reputation of being difficult to beat at home.
+This is borne out by India winning 8 of the 9 BGT series held in India, and Australia winning (or drawing) 6 of the 8 BGT series held in Australia.
+The away series wins achieved by Australia (2004–05) and India (2018–19 and 2020–2021) have earned places in cricket folklore.
+Both teams have achieved similar number of Test match wins, and the trophy has also changed hands frequently.
+The competitiveness of the series is also reflected in that in both 2000–01 and 2007–08, it was India who ended Australia's streaks of 16 consecutive international Test wins.
+The 2000–01 series was labelled as the "final frontier" for Australia by their captain Steve Waugh due to the difficulty of winning in India, and was closely fought by both sides.

 1996–97 one-off Test

 The 1996–97 one-off Test was the first to be played under the Border–Gavaskar Trophy.
 This was also Sachin Tendulkar's first series as captain.
 The series consisted of just one match, played at the Feroz Shah Kotla Ground in Delhi.

 The match, played from 10 to 14 October 1996, lasted just over four days, as India defeated Australia by seven wickets.
 Australia won the toss and elected to bat.
 But the Indian spinners, led by Anil Kumble, bowled them out for 182.
 Michael Slater top scored with 44 runs.
 In reply India scored 361, riding on Nayan Mongia's career best 152.
 In Australia's second innings, Steve Waugh scored 67 to get his team to 234.
 This left India with 56 to get in the fourth innings, which they did for the loss of three wickets.